Samu-Cast/Robotica_25/design_documentation.md

 Autonomous navigation in cluttered indoor environments.

-Real‑time mapping and obstacle avoidance.
+Real‑time obstacle avoidance.

-Fire and victim detection through multimodal sensing.
+Victim detection through visual sensing.

-Communication of detected hazards to rescuers.
+Communication of detected victims to rescuers.

 Optional physical actuation if equipped with a micro‑arm.

 Degrees of Freedom (DOF):

-2 DOF for differential drive (left/right wheels).
+2 DOF for differential drive (forward/backward and rotation).

 +1 DOF if an optional activation arm is installed.

 3. Simulator Environment Choice

-The simulation takes place in a virtual indoor emergency scenario, modeled as a building affected by a localized or widespread fire.
+The simulation is performed inside a virtual chemical laboratory affected by a toxic leak, modeled in Gazebo Harmonic.
 The environment includes:

-Corridors, rooms, and obstacles.
+- Interconnected corridors and rooms

-Fire hotspots of varying intensity.
+- Broken chemical vials, containers, and scattered debris placed as navigation obstacles.

-Areas with reduced visibility.
+- Potential human-like targets to simulate victims.

-Potential human-like targets to simulate victims.
+- Dedicated activation zones where the emergency ventilation system may be located.

-The chosen environment supports realistic sensing, navigation, and hazard detection tasks.
+Gazebo Harmonic is paired with ROS 2 (Jazzy) to control the robot, manage sensor data, handle navigation (Nav2), and run the perception stack (YOLO).

 4. Robot Goal Definition

 4.1 Main Goal

-Charlie’s primary objective is to reach and activate the building’s fire‑suppression system by navigating autonomously through hazardous indoor environments.
+Charlie’s primary objective is to navigate autonomously through the contaminated laboratory and reach the emergency ventilation control to activate the extraction system.

 4.2 Sub-goals

-Detect and report fire hotspots.
+- Detect and avoid chemical debris (broken vials, containers, equipment).

-Detect and report human presence.
+- Detect and report human presence, forwarding victim information to rescuers.

-Avoid obstacles, debris, and dangerous heat zones.
+- Safely explore the environment, moving through predefined candidate locations until the correct activation point is found.

-Explore the environment efficiently and safely.
+- Maintain safe operation in a hazardous environment without human assistance.

 5. Design Methodology